On this page

 Read the requirements and how to meet them for your service type:

-- HS32 for centre-based services
+- HS32 Inappropriate material – centre-based services

-- HS29 for home-based services
+- HS29 Inappropriate material – home-based services

-- HS14 for hospital-based services
+- HS14 Inappropriate material – hospital-based services

-- HS32 for kōhanga reo
+- HS32 Inappropriate material – kōhanga reo

-Protect children from adults who are unwell
+Protect children from adults who are unwell#

 If you suspect someone is physically or mentally unwell in a way that could pose a risk to children, you must prevent them from coming into contact with children at your service.